gtgunar/Accelerated-square-Array/README.md

 Deletion:
 happens in a similar manner as insertion, but looks for the place of balance, at a 1 earlier position.

-Access:
+Access/Peek:
 Correct place is calculated like in insertion, but no balancing is needed, not even on writing.

 notes:
   -Since many intermediate calculation only depends on n, one can easily cache them, and even check if they need updating at all.
-  -since serial access means accessing a member vector serially, it has an almost equal cache coherence compared to a regular vector.
+  -since serial peek means accessing a member vector serially, it has an almost equal cache coherence compared to a regular vector.
-  -insertion/deletion at the end is either constant time, or sqrt(n)/2 on average( both cases have 50% chance).
+  -mutation at the end is either constant time, or sqrt(n)/2 on average( both cases have 50% chance).

 *The same concept can be taken further, by using more, C amount of indirection, to have constant C access time and C-th root of N delete/insert time.